 Much to our dismay, 14% of external debt to GDP gives Bangladesh a lot more than a breathing space to develop its financial structure to generate a self-supporting revenue base.
 On the other hand, exports of more than $40 billion give an environment conducive for both foreign investment and currency stabilization to take place.
 IMF depicted back in 2018 that if Bangladesh continued to grow with the strength it possessed, it would beat India in the economic race in the near future.

 Even on social narrative, Bangladesh is not lagging behind, as human development is the key to their success.
-Prioritizing educational standards has resulted in immense social uplift for Bangladesh; 18% of the budget is endorsed for the education sector, with about half of it going to primary education.
+Prioritizing educational standards has resulted in immense social uplift for Bangladesh; about half of it going to primary education.
 Free textbooks are given to students every year and about 350 million were distributed in 2019 alone.

 Most government schools offer co-education with a strict focus on nurturing a student through sports and cultural events.
 This helps a student bring his best both in academia and co-curricular activities.
 Not only that, from developing his science-based skills to developing gender and religious tolerance, these schools invest heavily to instill in their pupil a personality which might be needed to integrate into a global supply chain workforce.